Author: Craig Neil

 The ‘castle’ isn’t a man-made fortress at all and is instead a sheer-sided rock that has somehow survived the effects of erosion where the surrounding rocks have long since worn away.

-The top of Castle Ewan is accessed through a narrow opening which is only accessible for one person at a time, but once you’re through you’ll be able to take in the glen from its highest point where you’ll notice how flat the surrounding landscape is.
+The top of Castle Ewan is accessed through a narrow opening that is only accessible to one person at a time, but once you’re through, you’ll be able to take in the glen from its highest point, where you’ll notice how flat the surrounding landscape is.

 You’ll also notice how small the glen is – maybe half a mile long – and to be honest there’s not much else to see from this point so I suggest following the dirt track that leads down to the pond at the bottom of Castle Ewan and taking a slow walk back to the car park.

-An Corran beach.
-Portree 9JT.
-32-minute drive.
-An Corran beach is also known as ‘Dinosaur beach’ due to the dinosaur footprints embedded in some of the rocks.
-There is a small car park and a single track road leading to the sand beach which overlooks Staffin Island.
+An Corran Beach is also known as ‘Dinosaur Beach’ due to the dinosaur footprints embedded in some of the rocks.
+There is a small car park and a single-track road leading to the sand beach which overlooks Staffin Island.

 How long is the walk at the Isle of Skye Fairy Glen?